chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - `internet_time` - if time from the internet is used.
   - `internet_weather` - if weather from the internet is used.
   - `online` - online status.
+  - `update` - if update is available for the integration.

 ### Example of configuration.yaml entry